mlurz92/AvocadoSign/docs/Application_Guide.md

     * **"Export Full Manuscript as Markdown" Button:** Initiates the download of the entire generated manuscript, including all text and formatted tables (but figures as text descriptions, as Markdown does not embed images directly), as a single Markdown (`.md`) file.
     * **"Export Tables as Markdown" Button:** Extracts all tables embedded within the generated manuscript content, converts each into Markdown table format, and downloads them as individual Markdown (`.md`) files.
 Each file is named based on its table caption.
     * **"Export Charts as SVG" Button:** Collects all dynamically rendered charts (e.g., histograms, pie charts, bar charts, ROC curves, flowcharts) from across the application, extracts their underlying SVG (Scalable Vector Graphics) code, and downloads each as a separate SVG (`.svg`) file.
 These files are ideal for high-quality graphics in publications.
-    * **Preparation for Export:** For optimal results, it is recommended to visit the "Publication" tab and other relevant tabs (Analysis, Statistics, Comparison) at least once before initiating an export from this tab, as charts and some text elements are dynamically rendered upon tab activation.
-The system attempts to ensure data readiness, but a prior rendering helps guarantee all visual elements are in the DOM for extraction.
+    * **Preparation for Export:** The chart export functionality has been made more robust to automatically render necessary charts in the background.
+However, for optimal text generation, it is still recommended to visit the "Publication" tab at least once before initiating a manuscript or table export.

 ## 4. Technical Overview